Weezer (Blue Album): Recording and production

 During the recording, Cropper learned that his girlfriend was pregnant and began acting erratically.
-Koch said: "He wasn't handling it well … He always said he was fine, and then 20 minutes later he'd be up on the roof of Electric Lady screaming or something."
+Koch said: "He wasn't handling it well ...
+He always said he was fine, and then 20 minutes later he'd be up on the roof of Electric Lady screaming or something."
 Sharp said later that "whatever it is we were setting out to do, it felt like it was gonna be much more difficult if he stayed".
 Sharp and Cuomo felt that Cropper would likely leave Weezer eventually and so wanted to remove him before the release of their debut, as they "wanted things to be very stable for the audience".
 According to Cropper, Cuomo told him he could not allow him to jeopardize the work and asked him to leave.
 In 2014, Cropper said Cuomo had made the right decision.

 Cropper left after recording was complete, and was replaced by Brian Bell.
 While Bell's vocals appear on some tracks, Cuomo re-recorded all of Cropper's guitar parts.
 Ocasek recalled: "Rivers came in and said, 'I'm firing the guitar player, and I'm going to do all his guitar parts over.'
 I said, 'You can't do that!'
 But he did.
 In one take."
 Bell is credited in the liner notes for playing guitar, while Cropper received a credit on "My Name Is Jonas" for writing the intro.

 Music and lyrics

-Weezer has been described as a fusion of "chart-angled hook-craft" with "roaring" guitar distortion, confessional lyrics and "unashamedly vibrant" melodies.
+Musically, Weezer has been described as power pop, geek rock, pop-punk, alternative rock, indie rock, emo, and post-grunge.
+The album has been described as a fusion of "chart-angled hook-craft" with "roaring" guitar distortion, confessional lyrics and "unashamedly vibrant" melodies.
 Andy Price of Guitar.com stated that the album's sound and aesthetic were "distinctly non-alternative", stating that the band instead "took their style cues from the DIY slackers of the lo-fi indie scene, albeit with a broader audience in mind."
 Stephen Thomas Erlewine of AllMusic described the album's sound as "sunny, heavy guitar pop."
 According to Tim Sendra, also of AllMusic, the album "skillfully fuses the raucous energy of punk, the loser-friendly geekiness of indie rock, the guitar power of grunge, and the huge hooks of radio rock -- then adds some heavy metal guitar heroics and Rivers Cuomo's oddball lyrical perspective."
 David Silverberg of Grammy Awards wrote that the album is "brimming with [...] chunky riffs [and] sublime solos."